hassan-pmp/pmp/til.md

 | Does it make sense to use the model where you plan to use it?|

 - An AI project can only move forward if three feasibility factors align: **Business**, **Data**, **Technology**/**Ececution**.

+- The Proof of Concept (PoC) vs the Pilot
+- PoC: Demonstrates a concepts in a test environment.
+Never gets deployed in the real world.
+- Pilot: A real-world project that uses emerging teachnologies in a protected, safe environment but used in real-worls production.
+- **Ask yourself, what does success looks like?**
+- **Which AI pattern do we need?**

+**CPMAI Phase 2: Data Undestanding**
+- What data we need to meet our objectives?
+- How much data do we have, and is it of sufficient quality?
+- What internal and external data are required?
+- What additional data do we need to enhance our current dataset?
+- What are the ongoing requirements for data gathering and prepration?
+- What technology is needed for data manipulation and transformation?
+- Are there any other important data-related factors we should consider?

+- AI projects are really data projects.
+- Phase 1: Why do we need AI to solve this problem?
+- Phase 2: What data is needed to support those AI business requirements?

+- The DIKUW Pyramid
+	- in recent decades, we've shofted from data collection to analysis, trasformation insights into actionable knowledge - ascending the DIKUW Pyramid.
+ 	- Wisdom (if, then)
+  	- Undestanding (Why)
+  	- Knowledge (How)
+  	- Information (Who, What, Where,When)
+  	- Data (Basic facts)

 # 31.03.2025 Everyday AI Concepts: Predictive AI: Lesson_1